 Part II of the MONUMENTS NOW exhibition, Call and Response, presents ten monuments projects realized by the Park’s 2020 Artist Fellows:

 *2020 New York Community Trust Van Lier Fellows

 **2020 Devra Freelander Fellow

-Bel Falleiros, Process image of America (un)known, 2020, Courtesy of the Artist, Photo by Sara Morgan.
+Bel Falleiros, Detail of America (un)known, 2020.
+Courtesy of the artist, Image by Nicholas Knight Studio.

 ABOUT PART III

 The final part of the exhibition, MONUMENTS NOW: The Next Generation, looks to the future with a multi-faceted project comprising a sculpture installation and zine that were collectively realized by local high school students participating in the 2019-2020 session of Socrateens – an experimental art-making program facilitated by the Park’s Lead Educator Douglas Paulson.

 In Praise of Famous Men No More

 July 1, 2020 – March 2021

 In conjunction with MONUMENTS NOW, the Park’s Broadway Billboard above the main entrance features artist Nona Faustine’s photographic renderings of contested American monuments – probing at the power and integrity of these symbolic icons.